localytics/services-campaigns-api-script/README.md

 Once everything is configured, follow the steps below to run the script:

 - Open terminal
-- Navigate to where you saved the downloaded repository files using the `cd folder_name` command. (in the example below, my folder name is Downloads)
+- Navigate to where you saved the downloaded repository files using the `cd folder_path` command. (an example is shown below)
 - Run the script using the command `python run.py`

-#### Note: If you download the repository as a zip file, the exported repository folder will be named services-campaigns-api-script-master
+Since the script is saved inside my Downloads folder, I ran the following command in terminal to navigate to the script:

+`cd Downloads\services-campaigns-api-script-master`

+Followed by the command to run the script:

+`python run.py`

 ```
-C:\Users\mgad>cd Downloads
+C:\Users\mgad>cd Downloads\services-campaigns-api-script-master
-C:\Users\mgad\Downloads>cd services-campaigns-api-script
-C:\Users\mgad\Downloads\services-campaigns-api-script>python run.py
+C:\Users\mgad\Downloads\services-campaigns-api-script-master>python run.py
 ✅ Created campaign for app <redacted>
 ✅ Created campaign for app <redacted>

-C:\Users\mgad\Downloads\services-campaigns-api-script>
+C:\Users\mgad\Downloads\services-campaigns-api-script-master>
 ```
 The script will create a push campaign for every app listed in `apps_config`.